 In which case, a rule of thumb is to estimate the resistance of the things you are pushing air through.
 The higher the resistance, the larger the air pump you’ll need.

 If your fish tank is more than 20 inches you may need to get a special deep water air pump.

 Choose an air pump that’s slightly larger than what you think you’ll need to help you in case you underestimate your tank.
 It’ll also leave room for expansion at a later date.

-Air stones, also called bubblers are porous items placed at the bottom of the fish tank and serve as the outlet for the air pump.
+Air stones(see recomended product), also called bubblers are porous items placed at the bottom of the fish tank and serve as the outlet for the air pump.

 Bubblers are connected to the pump via air tube.